EspioGB/RVC/README.md

 ## Update to latest version

-Install and pull any new requirements and changes by opening a command line window in the `AICoverGen` directory and running the following commands.
+Install and pull any new requirements and changes by opening a command line window in the `HRVC` directory and running the following commands.

 ```
 pip install -r requirements.txt